tiangolo/dockerswarm.rocks/docs/project-generators.md

+# Project Generators

 There are several project generators designed to be used in a Docker Swarm mode cluster with a main Traefik HTTPS proxy, all set up with the ideas from <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>.

 ## Full Stack FastAPI PostgreSQL - project generator